tylercroberts/rGenius/README.md

 ### Some examples of the package usage:

-Popularity of some of Drake songs:
+Popularity of some Drake songs:

 ![](img/drake.png)